Rec0re/Rec0re/README.md

-- 📫 You can reach me on Discord: Recore#3277
+- 📫 You can reach me on Discord: recore

 <!---
 Rec0re/Rec0re is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.